Outstandinggirl13/results-summary-component-main/README.md

         justify-content: space-between;
     }
 ```
-First, you need to wrap the elements on the left, which include the image and paragraph, in one `<div>`, and the elements on the right, which consist of two paragraphs displaying the score, in another `<div>`.
+To use this approach correctly, you need to wrap the elements on the left, which include the image and paragraph, in one `<div>`, and the elements on the right, which consist of two paragraphs displaying the score, in another `<div>`.
 This ensures that space is evenly distributed between the two containers within the `<li>` item that hold those elements.

 5. You can use a JSON with data to dynamically update the content on the page.
 The goal was to generate the following HTML code using JavaScript and data from the *data.json* file: